visualcurrent/Notion-2-Obsidan/README.md

 # Notion-2-Obsidan

-For those considering switching from [Notion](https://www.notion.so/) to [Obsidian](https://obsidian.md/), here is a Python script converts your Notion export into an Obsidian friendly format.
+For those considering switching from [Notion](https://www.notion.so/) to [Obsidian](https://obsidian.md/), here is a Python script that converts your Notion export into an Obsidian friendly format.
 Specifically:
 1. Asks for your Notion-Export.zip file
 2. Finds all internal links and converts them to an Obsidian friendly markdown
 3. Repackages all the files in a new zip archive.